o3de/o3de.org/content/docs/learning-guide/tutorials/ai/kythera-city-level-overview.md

 The `KytDrone_Splines` entity is set up in almost exactly the same way as the `KytSpaceshp_Splines`, except that its `Agent` component is set to use the profile `PathToNearestSplinePoint`.

-The following debug draw features, which can be set from the Kythera AI Inspector, are useful for debugging 3D Navigation:
+The following debug draw features, which you can set from the Kythera AI Inspector, are useful for debugging 3D navigation:

 *   `ConsoleVariables` / `DrawMaster 1`
 *   `ConsoleVariables` / `DrawOctree 2`